iwasz/libstate/README.md

 1. Retained input.

 # TODO
+* Compilation problem when last action has a transition.
+* All sorts of combinations should be possible when creating a state.
+With/without either of : entry, exit, transition.
+Transition should be with or without either of : condition, action (s).
 * Make state with no actions possible .
 * EventQueue by lvl reference (non const).
 * Consider adding input actions, I might be wrong, but I think I used one of those in MC60 (forgetting abit the name "input action").